Kraftland/mcctl/readme.md

 ---

-minecraft-server-maintainer (aka mcmt) is a bash script that can automatically maintain your Minecraft server.# Usage
+mcctl (aka minecraft-server-control) is a bash script that can automatically maintain your Minecraft server.# Usage

 ```bash
 [Environment Variables] zsh /Path/to/your/script.sh [Flags]